Radiation Therapy

 This course provides epidemiologic and etiologic overview of various neoplastic diseases.
 Central Nervous System, head, and neck, respiratory, breast, digestive, reproductive, urinary, endocrine, hematopoietic, integumentary, lymphatic, and musculoskeletal malignancies are critiqued in terms of symptoms, mechanism and patterns of spread, histology, tumor grading, staging, detection, screening and diagnosis, and treatment rationale.
 Common pathology will also be discussed.

-RT 217: Quality Management in Radiation Theraphy
+RT 217: Quality Management in Radiation Therapy

 Credits 2